RasaHQ/rasa/docs/evaluation.rst

 wioth **data**.

-If you would like to evaluate your pipeline using *crossvalidation*, you can run the evaluation script with the mode crossvalidation flag.
+If you would like to evaluate your pipeline using *cross-validation*, you can run the evaluation script with the mode crossvalidation flag.
 This gives you an estimate of how accurately a predictive model will perform in practice.
 Note that you cannot specify a model in this mode, as a new model will be trained on part of the data